SciML/Surrogates.jl/docs/src/InverseDistance.md

 # InverseDistance Surrogate Tutorial

-The **Inverse Distance Surrogate** is an interpolating method, and in this method, the unknown points are calculated with a weighted average of the sampling points.
+The **Inverse Distance Surrogate** (Shepard's method) is an interpolating method, and in this method, the unknown points are calculated with a weighted average of the sampling points.
 This model uses the inverse distance between the unknown and training points to predict the unknown point.
 We do not need to fit this model because the response of an unknown point x is computed with respect to the distance between x and the training points.

+The single hyperparameter is the exponent `p`, which must be positive.
+Each sample point is weighted by `1 / distance^p`, so a larger `p` concentrates the weight on the nearest samples and pushes the surrogate towards nearest-neighbour interpolation; a smaller `p` spreads the weight out and flattens the surrogate towards the mean of the responses.
+The prediction is a weighted average of the sampled responses, so it never leaves their range.

 ```@docs
 InverseDistanceSurrogate